huseyingulec/numerical-computing/README.md

 ![](questions/linearsystems2/linear2-5.jpg "Linear2 Q5")

 We are given data regarding the speed of a body at different points in time.
 Our x values are the time values, which are [0, 8, 18] seconds, and the corresponding y values are the speed values, which are [44, 43, 67] meters per second.
-The question asks us to approximate this data using a least square line, which is degree 1.
+The question asks us to approximate this data using a least square line, which is its degree 1.
 We need to determine the velocity of the body after 2 seconds by evaluating the line at that time point.

 ```
 clear all